-Similarly, too much peat moss, coconut coir, and organic matter in the soil are vulnerable.
-These matters retain excessive moisture, and hence the potting mix gets waterlogged.
+Similarly, too much peat moss, coconut coir, and organic matter in the soil retain moisture, so the potting mix gets saturated.

-Besides, poor soil can also hamper the plant, symbolizing high soil compaction and limiting air circulation.
+Besides, heavy soil can hamper the plant due to high soil compaction and limited air circulation.

 4. Low Temperature

-Temperature primarily affects soil moisture retention capacity.
-When the temperature drops below 50 degrees Fahrenheit or so, the rate of soil drying decreases.
+Temperature affects soil moisture retention capacity.
+When the temperature drops below 50°F, the rate of soil drying decreases.

 The lower the temperature, the higher time it takes for water to dry up in the soil.
 Hence, the longer the soil remains soggy, the higher the chances of root infection.

 So, always reduce the watering frequency by half whenever winter approaches to avoid your plant sitting in soggy soil.